- international

 If you come within the Erasmus+ Programme K131 or the ICM K171 Program, you can also apply for a short-term mobility scholarship.
 Ask your international office for details.

-• Housing: approximately 35 €/day in shared accommodation, hints to find one will be sent to prospective participants;
+- Housing: approximately 35 €/day in shared accommodation, hints to find one will be sent to prospective participants (on campus housing is not available);

-• Transportation expenses once you arrive at UniTrento and the surrounding area unless you get from your host the Trentino Guest Card;
+- Transportation expenses once you arrive at UniTrento and in the surrounding area unless you get from your host the Trentino Guest Card;

 Accommodation

-All participants are responsible for planning and paying for their own lodging in Trento.
+All participants are responsible for planning and paying for their own lodging during the School.

-Details and possible housing solutions providing the Trentino Guest Card will be sent to applicants.
+Details and possible housing solutions will be sent to applicants.

 You are recommended to book in advance since the summer period is quite busy.